 6. Forget formal (well, most of the time)

 You want to connect with your audience, so avoid using impersonal, stuffy language.
 Write as if you’re talking to the person face-to-face, so address them personally.
 Using contractions such as “you’re” instead of “you are” is another way to sound friendlier and more approachable.
 While there may be a few exceptions to this technique (legal contracts might be one), business writing, in general, is becoming more casual.
-And that’s true regardless of whether you’re in banking or working for a tech startup.
+And that’s true whether you’re in banking or working for a tech startup.
 The trick is finding the right level of informality for your particular audience.

 7. Avoid jargon and clichés